 Delaying the effective date allows time to consider ways to address these concerns resulting from the definition of “bona fide prescriber-patient relationship.”

-Other provisions of the new prescribing laws will take effect on June 1, 2018, as scheduled.
+Other provisions of the new prescribing laws officially went into effect on June 1, 2018.
 These requirements include:

-• A prescriber must register with MAPS by June 1, 2018, to be able to prescribe controlled substances.
+• A prescriber must have registered with MAPS by June 1, 2018, to be able to prescribe controlled substances.

 • A MAPS report must be obtained and reviewed before prescribing more than a three-day supply of a controlled substance.